-December 31, 2012 and 2011, approximately \$2,222,000 and \$2,097,000, respectively, was included in accrued liabilities for LES' accrual of the next CDFUO payment.
+December 31, 2013 and 2012, approximately \$2,263,000 and \$2,222,000, respectively, was included in accrued liabilities for LES' accrual of the next CDFU0 payment.

-The CDFUO is assessed on all customer billings beginning on September 1, 2011 and is treated as operating revenue on the statement of revenues, expenses and changes in net position.
+The CDFUO is assessed on all customer billings and is treated as operating revenue on the statement of revenues, expenses and changes in net position.
 LES records the estimated liability of the CDFUO as a non-operating expense on the statement of revenues, expenses and changes in net position.